 “Oh…” said Josie with wide eyes.

-“That was…oh…fifty years ago now,” said Carol.
+“That was…oh…forty-five years ago now,” said Carol.
 “Time dulls the pain after a while, but you never forget…No, you never forget.”

 Josie had no response to this.
 She had not expected to hear of terrible tragedy while churning butter, so she said nothing.